JonSnowbd/note/readme.md

 ## in realtime becomes extremely simple to maintain.
 func apply(obj: AutoStateCalculator):
 	if obj is StatCore:
-		# Simply mutate the core, this will be applied each time the
+		# Simply mutate the core, this will be applied each time the calculator
+		# recalculates the correct state.
 		obj.current_health -= amount
+		# If your effect mutates over time you can use the
+		# effect_get_completion() -> float method like so
+		var completion = effect_get_completion()
+		obj.current_health -= lerp(amount, 0.0, completion)
+		# In this case your effect will start having done full damage
+		# and slowly fade to having done no damage as it is
+		# removed(due to timing out).
+		# If an effect is permanent this will return 0.0 always.
 ```